 The Long Scroll of the Treatise on the Twofold Entrance and Four Practices (Ta-mo lun) contains seven texts purporting to contain the teachings of the first Ch’an patriarch.
 The Long Scroll was compiled by T’an-lin, an eminent scholar and translator who was likely a pupil of the second patriarch, Hui-k’o.
 The first and second texts are well known: they are a brief biography of Bodhidharma and the Twofold Entrance.
 The third and fourth texts are letters, the first one possibly written by Hui-k’o or T’an-lin, and the second one addressed to Hui-k’o by a forest hermit named Layman Hsian.
 Jorgensen (1979) thought that the letters may have been written by T’an-lin himself as an introduction to the rest of the Long Scroll (See footnote, p.
 366, also at the foot of this post).
 Texts five, six and seven, which Broughton calls Record I, Record II and Record III, contain the substance of Bodhidharma’s teachings.
-Those familiar only with the Twofold Entrance will be grateful to find that such an extensive and elegant record of Bodhidharma’s teaching exists, and the translations by Broughton and Jorgensen are very readable.
+Those familiar only with the Twofold Entrance will be grateful to find that such an extensive and elegant record of Bodhidharma’s teaching exists, and the translations by Broughton and Jorgensen are excellent.

 Text number 5 consists of sections five through forty-nine of the Long Scroll.

 Text no. 5 of the Long Scroll of the Treatise on the Twofold Entrance and Four Practices

 (Broughton p.
 14; Jorgensen p.
 256)

 5. Buddhas speak of the emptiness of dharmas in order to destroy views, but if you are in turn attached to emptiness, you are one whom the buddhas cannot convert.
 When there is arising, emptiness alone arises; when there is cessation, emptiness alone ceases.
 In reality not a single dharma arises, not a single dharma ceases.
 All dharmas arise due to craving.
 Craving is neither within nor without, nor does it lie in-between.
 Craving is an empty dharma, but ordinary people are consumed by its flame.
 The false and the true (heterodox and orthodox views) are neither within nor without, nor in any of the ten directions.
 Discrimination is an empty dharma, but ordinary people are consumed by its flame.
 All dharmas are likewise.